From Parliament to Jail: vaguely defined laws as a tool to suppress freedoms in Iraq

 Karkh misdemeanor court issued a ruling to imprison Hadi Al-Salami, a member of parliament from Najaf, for six months using the Article 331 of Iraq’s Penal Code.
 This followed a lawsuit filed by the Ministry of Trade against him.

-Despite the fact that all members of parliament (MP) possess immunity preventing their arrest or the initiation of legal proceedings against them during their tenure, the interpretation of the Supreme Federal Court No. 90 of 2021 ruled that it is possible to arrest any MP for charges are misdemeanors, which include imprisonment for less than five years.
+Despite the fact that all members of parliament possess immunity preventing their arrest or the initiation of legal proceedings against them during their tenure, the interpretation of Supreme Federal Court No. 90 of 2021 ruled that it is possible to arrest any MP for charges of misdemeanours, which include imprisonment for less than five years.

-The Federal Court’s interpretation was based on Article 63 of the Iraqi Constitution, which refers to parliamentary immunity only for charges that are “felonies”, which includes imprisonment for more than five years, without any reference to misdemeanours.
+The Federal Court’s interpretation was based on Article 63 of the Iraqi Constitution, which refers to parliamentary immunity only for felonies, which includes imprisonment for more than five years without any reference to misdemeanours.

-In practice, this interpretation allows for the pursuit of MPs in misdemeanour cases simply for criticising ministers and officials, and ultimately forces them to stop performing their parliamentary duties.
+In practice, this interpretation allows for the pursuit of MPs in misdemeanour cases simply for criticising ministers and officials, ultimately forcing them to stop performing their parliamentary duties.

-Several MPs, in previous public sessions of the council, raised this issue and spoke about cases where they were forced to appear before the courts as a result of their criticism of executive officials, but no practical steps to resolve the problem had been taken.
+In previous public sessions of the council, several MPs raised this issue.
+They spoke about cases where they were forced to appear before the courts due to their criticism of executive officials.
+Still, no practical steps to resolve the problem had been taken.

-Al-Salami’s case is not very different from the cases of several activists and journalists who were arrested or had arrest warrants issued against them as a result of their critical opinions, the only difference being in the tools used.
-In cases like the activist Haider Al-Zaidi, the journalist Ahmad Mulla Talal, the writer Sarmad Al-Taie, or others, recourse is made to the provisions of Article 226 of the Penal Code, which allows for the arrest of individuals for up to 7 years for what the legal article describes as “insulting authorities.”
+Al-Salami’s case is not very different from the cases of several activists and journalists who were arrested or had arrest warrants issued against them due to their critical opinions, the only difference being in the tools used.
+In cases like the activist Haider Al-Zaidi, the journalist Ahmad Mulla Talal, the writer Sarmad Al-Taie, or others, recourse is made to the provisions of Article 226 of the Penal Code, which allows for the arrest of individuals for up to 7 years for what the legal article describes as insulting authorities.
 In the case of MP, recourse is made to the articles related to misdemeanour crimes that can legally bypass parliamentary immunity.

 Despite the Ministry of Trade later dropping the lawsuit against Al-Salami—as has been done in most of these cases against various activists—these lawsuits are considered, from the moment of their initiation, a tool of repression through intimidating society with the consequences of criticizing authority.